DSI-Studio: A Tractography Software Tool for Diffusion MRI Analysis

-DSI Studio is an open-source diffusion MRI analysis tool that maps brain connections and correlates findings with neuropsychological disorders.
-It is a collective implementation of several methods, including DTI, QBI, DSI, generalized q-sampling imaging, q-space diffeomorphic reconstruction, diffusion MRI connectometry, and generalized deterministic fiber tracking.
-Its fiber tracking method has achieved the highest "valid connection" examined by an open competition (see the valid connection achieved by ID:03 at http://www.tractometer.org/ismrm_2015_challenge/results).
+DSI Studio is a tractography software tool that maps brain connections and correlates findings with neuropsychological disorders.
+It is a collective implementation of several diffusion MRI methods, including diffusion tensor imaging (DTI), generalized q-sampling imaging (GQI), q-space diffeomorphic reconstruction (QSDR), diffusion MRI connectometry, and generalized deterministic fiber tracking.

 A screenshot of DSI Studio mapping tractography of the arcuate fasciculus

 Publications in Neuroscience

 DSI Studio has facilitated and been used in more than 1,400 publications.
 Research studies using DSI Studio have been published in top-tier journals including Nature Neuroscience, Nature Human Behavior, Nature Communication, Brain, Cerebral Cortex, and NeuroImage

 DSI Studio tractography on the cover of “Nature Reviews Neurology” for the whole year of 2017.
 About the cover.
 Brains and beauty — the 2017 cover.
 Nat Rev Neurol 13, 1 (2017)